-The presentation must be submitted with the project 12 weeks after the gateway.
-The apprentice and independent assessor will be given 2 weeks' notice of the presentation date to allow the independent assessor sufficient time to review the project and presentation and prepare appropriate questions.
 The presentation and questioning will take 40 minutes.
 The independent assessor has the discretion to increase the time of the presentation and questioning by up to 10% to allow the apprentice to complete their last answer.
 The presentation will typically last for 15 minutes, and the questioning will typically last for 25 minutes.
 The discretionary additional 10% time can be allocated in any proportion across the presentation and questioning.
-Further time may be granted for apprentices with appropriate needs, in-line with the EPAO's Reasonable Adjustments policy.
+Further time may be granted for apprentices with appropriate needs, in- line with the EPAO's Reasonable Adjustments policy.

 The independent assessor will ask a minimum of 5 questions at the end of the presentation with 1 question from each of the bullet pointed themes listed above.
 The independent assessor will use the questions from a question bank supplied by the EPAO as a guide to tailor their own questions based on the presentation and project report themes above.
 They will use them to confirm their understanding of the presentation and how it demonstrates the relevant KSBs.
 They may ask follow-up questions where clarification is required.
-The independent assessor must use the full time available for questioning to allow the apprentice the opportunity to evidence occupational competence at the highest level available, unless the apprentice has already achieved the highest grade available.
+The independent assessor must use the full time available for questioning to allow the apprentice the opportunity to evidence occupational competence at the highest level available unless the apprentice has already achieved the highest grade available.